-- psychologist and receives supervision and training on all aspects of his or her clinical duties, including supervision of the interns. - ❖ Psychiatric Provider: is an active contributor to your formal training.
+- psychologist and receives supervision and training on all aspects of his or her clinical duties, including supervision of the interns. - Psychiatric Provider: is an active contributor to your formal training.
 They participate and present in our weekly didactic trainings and case consultation.
-You will have ample opportunity to learn from and consult with our psychiatric provider throughout the year on a variety of topics related to your clinical work and practice with special emphasis on psychopharmacology. - Administrative Supervisor: Behavioral Health (BH) Director is the administrative supervisor for all Behavioral Medicine's clinical supervisors.
+You will have ample opportunity to learn from and consult with our psychiatric provider throughout the year on a variety of topics related to your clinical work and practice with special emphasis on psychopharmacology. - Administrative Supervisor: CVCH's Executive Director of Behavioral Health is the administrative supervisor for all Associate Behavioral Health Directors.
+The Associate Behavioral Health Director for Wenatchee Behavioral Medicine is also the Behavioral Medicine Training Program Director and, as such, is the administrative supervisor for all of the Behavioral Medicine Training Program clinical supervisors and faculty.
 It's important to understand the difference between clinical and administrative supervisors.
 Administrators function under a business management model.
 They are involved in personnel duties, such hiring, firing, promotions, raises, scheduling, as well as program development at CVCH.
-The interns meet for regularly scheduled one-one-one meetings with BH Director several times a year, and he/she/they assists them in providing administrative oversight, sharing and discussing organizational-level initiatives, assuring that interns have resources and other equipment they might need, and generally ensuring that their training experience is of the highest quality possible.
+The interns meet for regularly scheduled one-one-one meetings with the Executive Director of Behavioral Health several times a year, and he/she/they supports them in providing additional administrative oversight, sharing about and discussing organizational-level initiatives and systems, ensuring they have the resources they need and are being well supported, and generally ensuring that their training experience is of the highest quality possible.